When you've been diagnosed with MS, can it affect your work or education?

 Should I quit?

 Almost certainly not.
-On receiving your diagnosis, others may advise you to stop working.
+On receiving your diagnosis, others may advise you to stop working or give up your studies.
 This could be because they don't understand your MS or because they want to protect you from stress.
 However, many people with MS never experience symptoms severe enough to stop them working.
 People who make big changes or leave the workforce soon after diagnosis, or their first major relapse, may regret it later.

 Should I do something differently?

 Perhaps.
-You may want to make changes or you may need to make changes if your symptoms are troublesome.
+You may want to make changes or you may need to make changes if your symptoms are affecting your ability to work or study.
 For some people, change will be a priority but others will carry on exactly the same as before their diagnosis.

-Being diagnosed with MS can be the prompt to review your life, just as often happens with people diagnosed with other conditions.
+Being diagnosed with MS can be the prompt to review your life, just as people diagnosed with other conditions often do.
 You might like to think about your work-life balance.
 Is it where you'd like it to be?
 Do you have unfulfilled ambitions?
 Would you like more time with your children?
 Would you like to take your life down a different path from the one you've taken so far?

 These are huge questions and will take some time to think through.
 Take your time and seek advice, where appropriate.